kiryl-kvit/k-mihon/docs/VIDEO-PHASE-5-UI.md

 ## Current Status

+- Phase 5 implementation is now functionally complete; remaining notes in this document are intentional Phase 6 deferrals rather than missing core Phase 5 UI work
 - Phase 5 planning is now defined in this document
 - Batch 1 foundation is complete and verified
 - video source-list interactors and separate pinned/last-used video source state are now implemented